 How To Tell If Mac And Cheese Has Gone Bad

 When it comes to dry mix of mac and cheese, as long as moisture didn’t get into the package, it should be fine.
-If the powder looks and smells perfectly fine, it’s okay.
-If there are any signs of mold, big clumps, or anything else that should be there, discard the powder.
+If everything looks and smells perfectly fine, it’s okay.
+If there are any signs of mold, big clumps, or anything else that shouldn’t be there, discard the package.

 When it comes to cooked mac and cheese, you should be able to tell if it’s spoiled by smell and sight.
 First off, look for any signs of mold, especially if the dish sat in the fridge for 3+ days already.
 If it seems okay, the good old sniff test is next in line.
 If the dish doesn’t smell right, throw it out.
 While the mac and cheese isn’t necessarily spoiled, an off odor is a sure sign something is wrong with it.